Who we are

 Personal data processing activity

-Fair processing notices outline the way we process your personal data relating to financial transactions and human resources.
-Please contact us at [email protected] to request a copy of the relevant Fair Processing Notice.
+Privacy notices outline the way we process your personal data.
+Please contact us at [email protected] to request a copy of the relevant Privacy Notice.

 - Personal Data